 We recognise that effective partnerships are essential for us to maximise the quality and impact of our research and to provide opportunities for our staff and students.

 Centre for Ecology and Hydrology

-The Centre for Ecology & Hydrology, a research centre of the Natural Environment Research Council (NERC), has laboratories and scientists based within LEC.
+The Centre for Ecology & Hydrology, a research centre of the Natural Environment Research Council (NERC), has laboratories and scientists based in LEC.
 As well as joint appointments and research projects, we share facilities and supervision of PhD students.

 As the UK’s Centre of Excellence for research in the land-based and freshwater environmental sciences, CEH’s specialist work covers a breadth of environmental disciplines ranging in scale from the gene to whole-Earth systems.
 It has a particular interest in the impacts of human activity on natural environments and has unique long-term environmental datasets.
 CEH’s research aims are to improve understanding of both the environment and the processes that underlay the Earth’s life support systems, which map closely on to those of LEC.

 - water and catchment

 The Environment Agency is England’s environmental regulator, playing a central role in delivering the environmental priorities of the UK government.
 Its principal aims are to protect and improve the environment and to promote sustainable development.

 LEC is a hub for Agency staff and activity, hosting a team from its national science directorate and the North West region and acting as a catalyst to the wider community of environmental professionals.

 - science and policy of environmental quality, with a focus on air and water

 British Geological Survey